Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 If it does not give Accurate Readings, it may cause more Problems than you fix!

-I only use the FLUKE (Model 87) Brand of Meters as they are the Best.
+I only use FLUKE (Model 87) Brand of Meters as they are The Best.

-5 -- Use a Plastic Tuning Wand or a Insulated-Screwdriver to lessen chance of Shocks.
+5 -- Use a Plastic Tuning Wand or Insulated-Screwdriver to lessen chance of Shocks.

-Test-Points, and have your Hands-Free to Safely make the Adjustments.
+Test-Points, and have your Hands-Free to Safely make Adjustments.

 7 -- Turn-On A.C.
 Power and Machine Control, and let it Warm-Up for a few minutes.

 9 -- Set your Meter for D.C.
-Volts, and Clip the Black-Lead on the GND.
+Volts, and Clip the Black-Lead on GND.
 Test-Point.

 Above it should be the 5V Test-Point, Clip your Red-Lead on it.